Support Groups

 Self-Care for Caregivers: The very best thing you can do for those who depend on you is to take care of yourself.
 This group will engage in conversations around how to make sure you see how valuable your contribution is, as well as also how demanding it can be.
 You can talk about challenges you’re facing when thinking about self-care, because real life does sometimes make it hard to prioritize.
 You’ll work toward developing an action plan that takes into account your unique circumstances and proactively addresses things that might derail your self-supporting activities.
 Register here!

 Boundaries As Self-Care: As a caregiver, the very best thing you can do for those who depend on you is to take care of yourself.
-This group is an extension of the supportive facilitated discussion group “Who Is Taking Care of the Caregiver?”
+This group is an extension of the topic support group “Self Care for Caregivers.”

 In this group, you will engage in conversations around how to make sure you see how setting and keeping healthy boundaries allows you to continue doing the valuable work you do while protecting your important relationships.
 You can talk about challenges you’re facing when thinking about boundaries, because real life sometimes makes it hard to say no or hold to your priorities.